Zigmata/ReQuest/README.md

 Want your player characters to advertise their crafting?
 Looking to form an ad-hoc party for some role play?
 The message board lets players post in-character in the same clean embed format as the quest board, letting server admins lock down channels to prevent clutter.

+### Custom Queues

+Designate channels for queues for anything you desire.
+Want your players to submit sheets for review?
+Or perhaps you want homebrew or other game suggestions!
+Optional role-based access for both submissions and approvals helps split the workload and control spam.

 ### Open Source